-“Wow, there are words to this song!”
+“Wow, those are words to that song!”

 This is just one of many exclamations that may leave your lips when the miracle of your full hearing returns to you.
 From the soft patter of your grandchild’s feet, as she runs up to hug you, to the subtle melody of a light breeze as it whips through the trees and blows the hair from your face.
-The world is full of joyous sound.
+The world is full of joyous sounds.